Article - Education

 (i) $25,000,000 in fiscal year 2022;

 (v) $130,000,000 in fiscal year 2026 and each fiscal year thereafter.

 (9) (i) The State Treasurer shall invest the money of the Fund in the same manner as other State money may be invested.

 (ii) Any interest earnings of the Fund shall be credited to the Fund.

 (10) Expenditures from the Fund may be made only in accordance with the State budget.

-(n) Any grant funding or local school system implementation assistance provided under this section through the Consortium and coordinated community supports partnerships shall be supplemental to, and may not supplant, existing funding provided as of fiscal year 2022 to local school systems through local government expenditures or local school system expenditures, or other funding sources, for school–based behavioral health personnel, services, supports, or other school–based behavioral health purposes.
+(q) (1) Any grant funding or local school system implementation assistance provided under this section through the Commission and coordinated community supports partnerships shall be supplemental to, and may not supplant, existing funding provided as of fiscal year 2022 to local school systems through local government expenditures or local school system expenditures, or other funding sources, for school–based behavioral health personnel, services, supports, or other school–based behavioral health purposes.

 (1) The activities of the Consortium;

 (2) The creation of coordinated community supports partnerships and the area served by each partnership;

 (3) Grants awarded to coordinated community supports partnerships; and